cernylab/dnatco/README.md

     // --- Configuration of user databases ---

-    // ReDNATCO has built-in support of "RCSB" and "PDB-REDO" databases of structures.
+    // DNATCO has built-in support of "RCSB" and "PDB-REDO" databases of structures.
     // Additional used-defined databases of structures may be added as follows:
     "userDatabases": [
         {